Columbia Defective Medical Devices Lawyer

-At Auger & Auger, we aren’t afraid to fight large companies on behalf of our clients — including manufacturers of defective medical devices.
+At Auger & Auger Accident and Injury Lawyers, we aren’t afraid to fight large companies on behalf of our clients — including manufacturers of defective medical devices.
 If you have used one as instructed and have suffered a health complication, our Columbia defective medical device attorney wants you to know that you have rights — and we are here to protect them.

 You should not be put in a position of having to deal with severe side effects after seeking relief from an existing condition.
 Whether the device causing you additional medical problems was a Stryker or metal hip replacement, Bair Hugger warmer blanket, power morcellator, IVC blood clot filters, transvaginal or hernia mesh — you do not deserve to suffer life-altering injuries or decades of health issues.